CarlaAstudillo/nicar-2023-intro-to-web-dev/01_HTML/README.md

 ![This is the HTML folder structure](01_HTML_example/images/folder_structure.png)

-We will be using Repl.it code snippets so everyone can easily play around with the code.
-However, you actually write your code on a text editor.
 For this class, you will be using [Visual Studio Code](https://code.visualstudio.com/) which should be installed in your computers.
 However, any plain text editor will do: [TextEdit](https://support.apple.com/guide/textedit/welcome/mac), which comes with Macs, [Notepad](https://fileinfo.com/software/microsoft/notepad), which comes with Microsoft, [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/) are all good choices.

 You can save your code by using the file extension of the type of markup, stylesheet or programming language you're writing.
 For example, save HTML files using the extension .html and save your CSS files using the extension .css.